 I’ve been a long-time believer in bucking traditional career/life paths and following one’s heart; I wouldn’t be where I am today without having taken a leap of faith in 2010 to pursue something I deeply believed in and felt called to do.
 But up until earlier this year, I admit I was still chasing some pre-conceived label or badge of honor to boost my identity and ego, something that would say to everyone “see, this wasn’t such a crazy decision after all.”
 What I only fully realized during this period of transition and reflection is that validation and self-worth absolutely must start from within.
 The foundation for any meaningful growth, success, balance and joy in this life starts with believing that you’re enough.

 During this period of honest contemplation, CPC started to take root pretty organically.
-I first started journaling to quiet the negative voices in my head as I grappled with moving on from Wedu – you’re giving up, you can still accomplish more, was I even a good COO? – and then gradually moved into a space of expansion and possibility.
+I first started journaling to quiet the inner critic as I grappled with moving on from Wedu – you’re giving up, you can still accomplish more – and then gradually moved into a space of expansion and possibility.
 I wanted to figure out how I could continue to work in the social impact space while finding more ease and balance in my life.
 I knew I wasn’t ready to “give up,” but I needed to find a way for the work to be fulfilling for my whole self.
 And it’s not that I was no longer willing to work hard – I don’t think it’s possible to escape working hard when you do something you truly care about – but it was more about wholeheartedly focusing on and aligning the work with my values, strengths and passion.

 So I’m super excited about CPC because it’s the beginning of a journey for myself (and whoever else wants to come along!), where I feel deeply connected to my purpose and potential in a way that I’ve never felt before.
 I’m structuring CPC’s services and approach to add tangible and intangible value to social businesses, while allowing myself to continue to grow in a very intentional and deliberate way.
 Through this work and hopefully lots of engaging conversations, I’m looking forward to learning so much more about what other organizations are struggling with and accomplishing, what’s working and not working, what best practices we can leverage from other industries and experts to build world-class organizations that are making a difference.
 Now that I’m no longer juggling a never-ending to do list, I have the luxury of stepping back and reflecting on all of my experience and structuring it into more thoughtful and strategic methodologies.
 I’m not going to lie – this is as much for me as it is for the people and causes I want to serve; after all, it’s true that “self-care is giving the world the best of you instead of what’s left of you” (Katie Reed).